ianhellstrom/zoose/README.md

 - `base-gitpod`
 - `quantum-gitpod`

-The Gitpod Quantum image offers roughly the same all-inclusive, hosted experience as [qBraid](https://qbraid.com).
+The Gitpod Quantum image offers a similar but entirely free and open-source experience as [qBraid](https://qbraid.com).

 ### Zoose Base
 - Python 3.10